thoughtbot/superglue/docs/traversal-guide.md

 # Traversals

-Breezy's thunks works hand-in-hand with PropsTemplate to query your JSON template for nodes.
+Breezy's thunks work hand-in-hand with PropsTemplate to query your JSON template for nodes.
 This guide helps you understand how the tools work with each other.

 ## The bzq param
 The `bzq` param is a keypath to nodes in your tree and is used exclusively with the `remote` thunk.
 On the PropsTemplate side, we pass that param over to an internal node in order to walk your templates.